layou233/ZBProject/zbproxy-doc/docs/configuration/rules/minecraft_status.md

 !!! note
     You should sniff Minecraft protocol before using this.

-MinecraftPlayerName matches all Minecraft server list MOTD request.
+MinecraftStatus matches all Minecraft server list MOTD request.